Arrest made in "swatting" call that led to police shooting in Kansas

 Barriss allegedly made the false report after getting into some kind of dispute with another person in connection with online gaming, and Barriss allegedly gave authorities the address that he believed that person lived at, multiple law enforcement sources told NBC News.

-But instead the address was for Finch's home, who was not involved in the dispute, the sources said.
+But instead the address was for the home of Finch, who was not involved in the dispute, the sources said.

 The caller claimed his father had been shot in the head, and that he was holding his mother and a sibling at gunpoint, according to police audio played at a press conference in Wichita Friday.